stan-alam/NodeJS/coreNode/README.md

     console.log('message sent by UDP');
     client.close();
   });
 }, 1000); // 1 second interval
 ```
 ```
 $ node stanUDP.js
-UDP Server is listening on on p 3333 message sent by UDP
+UDP Server is up and listening! message sent by UDP
 127.0.0.1:61164 - Mozart is awesome!
 message sent by UDP